Terms | Application Deadlines | Eligibility | Course Information | Program Fees | Housing and Meals

 The fall term at WU runs until the end of January, so students studying abroad during the fall semester should choose courses that end before the holiday break.
 Exam dates depend on the courses chosen.
 There is no specific examination period for all courses.

 Courses must be pre- or post-approved.
 Grades will not appear on transcripts or be included in GPA calculations.

-A $375 application fee is required at time of application.
-This must be paid at the Cashier's Office in Blow Hall.
-International medical/evacuation insurance is required for all students who study abroad and a fee of $170 is applied to the students account prior to the start of the program.
+Students are also billed a $475 study abroad fee.
+International medical/evacuation insurance is required for all students who study abroad and a fee of $170 is applied to the W&M student account prior to the start of the program.
 Students are responsible for airfare and visa costs.

-Other fees include WU student union dues, which are approximately €19 per semester, and mandatory WU insurance, which is approximately €55 per semester.
+Other fees include WU student union dues, which are approximately €20 per semester, and mandatory WU insurance, which is approximately €60 per semester.
 If students wish to enroll in the optional cultural orientation and intensive German language course, there will be additional fees prior to arrival.

 Students participating in semester long study abroad programs must have a visa and/or required entry documents.
 Please familiarize yourself with the requirements prior to applying and begin the application process immediately after you are nominated for the program.
 As a reminder, your passport must be valid for at least 6 months after the end of the program.